The Official OpenRoad Blog

-Gestures, Postures and Tap Errors: an observation must for Mobile Usability Testing
+Gestures, postures, and tap errors: an observation must for mobile usability testing

 Mobile usability testing presents its own unique challenges to data collection and observation.
 The screen size and design of the mobile hardware impacts how your participants are going to be viewing and interacting with your design.
 These challenges impact how recording devices and software are set-up for the usability sessions.
 In some set-ups, participants are given instructions to lay the mobile device flat on the table, or the device is placed in an unnatural stand for them to interact with.
 Although these provide a stable and reliable manner to record what the participant is selecting on the screen, they do not provide accurate or reliable data on hand gestures, postures or tap errors.
 The artificiality of the set-up also impacts participant satisfaction and perception of ease-of-use.